Nobledevstudio/GadgetKing/README.md

 You can deploy the build/ folder on platforms like Vercel, Netlify, or Render.

 ## Usage

-1. Use home page category buttons to navigate to specific product categories.
+1. Use the home page category buttons to navigate to specific product categories.

 2. Apply filters and subcategory options to narrow down results.